Youngjun-Lee-FDCL/DynSysSim/README.md

 # DynSysSim
-This repository is for maintaining a MATLAB-based simulator for a solving dynamical system.
+This repository is for maintaining a MATLAB-based simulator for solving dynamical systems.